Lezly "Lez" Mackerel

 - Even Evil Has Loved Ones: Bumble Brutus was a close friend, and this is one of the main reasons Cecil has sworn to destroy Lez.

 - For the Evulz: He makes it quite clearly that he has no other purpose for attacking everyone.

-- Go-Karting with Bowser: Perhaps because he is a Saquatch, the other sasquatches seem to hang out with him and have definitely been to the island before.
-Norton also knows him through Larrinox.
+- Go-Karting with Bowser: Perhaps because he is a saquatch, the other sasquatches seem to hang out with him and have definitely been to the island before.
+Norton also knows him through Laranox.

 - Running Gag: Hes always getting mistaken for King Kong.

 The father of Lez and Norton and the ruler of Kingdom Cum.
 Physically, he resembles Thor.